nathan-judge/Movie_api/README.md

 Endpoints:
 <li>
 return a list of all movies,

-return information about a single movie by its title, return information about a movie's genre, return information about a movie's director, allow a user to sign up, allow a user to update their profile information, allow a user to add a movie to their favorities, allow a user to remove a movie from their favorites, and allow a user to delete their account.
+return information about a single movie by its title

+return information about a movie's genre

+return information about a movie's director

+allow a user to sign up

+allow a user to update their profile information

+allow a user to add a movie to their favorities

+allow a user to remove a movie from their favorites

+allow a user to delete their account.

 <li/>
 # technolgy
 Code written with Node.js and Express